 Effective market transformation requires influencing both the supply chain, the decision makers and end users of the technologies and practices.

-Marketing efforts, when done in concert with manufacturers, distributors, funders and others drive quicker adoption of products in the market, are a primary value and influence point of the alliance with the supply chain, and national and regional organizations.
+Marketing efforts--when done in concert with manufacturers, distributors, funders and others drive quicker adoption of products in the market--are a primary value and influence point of the alliance with the supply chain as well asnational and regional organizations.

 Marketing strategies and tactics are more efficient when developed and deployed at scale.